Blueberry Baked Oatmeal Cups

 5) Bake for 25-30 minutes.
 Let cool on the countertop in the muffin tin.

-6) Scoop out with a butter knife.
+6) Scoop out with a butter knife (tip: let fully cool before removing from the muffin tin).
 Store in the fridge for up to 5 days or in the freezer.

 Submitted by Brooke Bulloch, RD.